MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 ## See also

 *  [JavaScript debugging features](./reference.md) - Using the UI of the debugger in the **Sources** tool.
-*  [Get started with debugging JavaScript](index.md) - An introductory tutorial using an existing webpage.
+*  [Get started debugging JavaScript](index.md) - An introductory tutorial using an existing webpage.
 *  [Sources tool overview](../sources/index.md) - The debugger is part of the **Sources** tool, which includes a JavaScript editor.